hanifwdyt/bot-follow-twt-by-search-key/README.md

 and it will repeat with 10 minutes delay

-#### You Need Research By Yourself!
+### You Need Research By Yourself!

-The Features of this bot is only to follow anyone based on tweet that includes keyword that we set.
+The Features of this bot is only to follow anyone based on tweet that includes keyword that u set.
 U need to reasearch by yourself to get the best way when using this bot.

 ## Support